What is world’s fastest super computer Fugaku.

 Supercomputer is increasing it’s performances on the new different precision HPC-AI benchmark to 2.0 exaflops, testing its 1.4 exaflops mark recorded six months ago.
 These represent the first benchmark measurements above one exaflop for any precision on any type of hardware.” (a 42% increase).

-Impressively, the Arm A64FX core-count was only increased by 4.5%, to 7,630,848, but the calculated performance rise much more on that benchmark (and the system does not use other compute capabilities, such as GPUs), and a little more on TOP500, or by 6.4%, to 442 petaflops, a new world record and widening the opening to the next computer by that much.
+Impressively, the Arm A64FX core-count was only increase by 4.5%, to 7,630,848, but the calculated performance rise much more on that benchmark (and the system does not use other compute capabilities, such as GPUs), and a little more on TOP500, or by 6.4%, to 442 petaflops, a new world record and widening the opening to the next computer by that much.
 For the High-Performance Conjugate Gradient (HPCG) benchmark it’s over 5.4x as fast, at 16.0 HPCG-petaflops, as the number two system, Summit, that happens to also be second on TOP500.

 Fugaku’s production outshine the unite performance of the next 4 supercomputers on the top500 list (almost next 5) and outclass by 45% margin all the other top-10 computers on HPCG benchmark.